MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/windows-machine-file-copy.md

 [!INCLUDE [temp](../../includes/version-tfs-2015-rtm.md)]

-Use this task in a build or release pipeline to copy application files and other artifacts such as PowerShell scripts and PowerShell-DSC modules that are required to install the application on Windows Machines.
+Use this task to copy application files and other artifacts such as PowerShell scripts and PowerShell-DSC modules that are required to install the application on Windows Machines.
 It uses RoboCopy, the command-line utility built for fast copying of data.